zcx3301/cs-5001-final-project/README.md

 1. Detailed README File: Within the project repository, I've provided a comprehensive README file containing an overview of the project, installation guides, usage instructions, and feature descriptions.
 This file serves as the primary guide for users when initially encountering the project, detailing how to set up and run it.
 2. Code Comments: Throughout the project code, I've added thorough comments to explain the workings of key functions and code blocks.
 These comments are intended to aid in understanding the internal logic of the project, especially for users not familiar with Python or financial applications.
 3. Sample Outputs: In the documentation, I've included text output examples from when the project runs.
 These examples help users anticipate what they should see when using the project and serve as validation for correct operations.
 4. Operational Video: I've created a brief video demonstrating how to run and utilize various features of the project, which has been uploaded to YouTube.
 The link to this video is provided in the README file.
 This visual demonstration is particularly helpful for understanding the practical operations of the project.
+Video link: [code](url :https://www.youtube.com/watch?v=OC1KK_1DRlA)

 When exploring my project repository, I recommend focusing on the following: